- Residency Fellowship Programs

 The purpose of the ETSU RESIDENT SICK LEAVE BANK is to provide emergency paid sick leave to members of the residency programs who have suffered an unexpected personal illness, surgery, injury or disability with complications beyond their control and who have exhausted their personal sick leave.
 By definition, "unexpected personal illness", does not include recovery following childbirth.
 Unforeseen complications during pregnancy would be a qualifying event.

-**Your insurance provider will change as of July 1, 2019.
-Please see the link above
+**Your insurance provider changed as of July 1, 2019.
+Please see the link above for